-Our investment advisors are advised to maximize the total return on the portfolio within the constraints of a medium to low risk strategy.
+The investment managers engaged during the reporting year were Rathbone Investment Management.
+They were advised to maximize the total return on the portfolio within the constraints of a medium to low risk strategy.
 The investment brief is broadly defined.
+At 31 March 2021, the investment portfolio stood at £16,718,962.